WillemSchoeman/Dashboard/README.md

 **Note:**

 The app in the current for uses version 1 of the Public API.
-Coinmarketcap reciently release the professional version of the API and the public API will be taken offline on 4 December 2018.
+Coinmarketcap recently release the professional version of the API.
+The public API will be taken offline on 4 December 2018.